 Happy Birthday Sgt.
 Pepper!

-Here's a playlist of the first track from each album included in the '50 years of Sgt.
+Click below to hear a Spotify playlist of the first track from each album included in the '50 years of Sgt.
 Pepper' collage:

 How many did you get?